-Abby Haley, MS

-Director of Student Services

-School of Public Health
+Amber B. Kustos, MS Director of Student Services School of Public Health Office: CHS 1127 Email: akustos@samford.edu

-3CHS #1127

-Email: ahead1@samford.edu

-(205) 726-4722

 Academic Advising - The purpose of academic advising is to assist students in planning their educational progress and developing their plan of study.
 Each semester, students meet individually with their advisor to plan course schedules and discuss their overall academic progression.
 Students are encouraged to meet with this advisor throughout the year to discuss any questions, concerns, or changes as the need arises.
 The goal of the advisor is to be available to students and to foster academic success.
 It is important that each student follow the sequence of courses for this major.
 Many courses have pre-requisites and some courses, especially in the 300 and 400 levels may only be offered 1 semester per year.
-If a student gets 'out of sequence' the consequence may include additional semesters of study.
+If a student gets "out of sequence" the consequence may include additional semesters of study.
 It is the responsibility of the student to schedule advising appointments each semester using the emailed link provided by the advisor.
 If a student has a question about course load, they should contact their academic advisor.
-For questions about the DPD program, objectives or course curriculum students should contact the DPD director, Mrs. Seibels.
+For questions about the Didactic Program in Dietetics (DPD) program, objectives or course curriculum, students should contact the DPD Director, Donna Seibels MS, RDN, LD, FAND at drseibel@samford.edu.